threekeytherapy/threekeytherapy.com/_workshops/fast-retreat.md

 ---
 title: Fasting retreat 9-11 May 2025
 subtitle:
-description:
+description: A full body reset through an intensive fasting and bodywork retreat, that cleanses muscles, organs, emotions and the mind.
+The retreat will be lead by Steffen Lundgaard, who has 15 years of experience with leading fasting retreats.
 featured_image: /images/treatment2.jpg
 homepage_image: /images/treatment2.jpg
-date: 2023-11-01 00:00:00
+date: 2023-11-02 00:00:00
 redirects_from:
 ---

-A full body reset through an intensive fasting and bodywork retreat, that cleanses muscles, organs, emotions and the mind.
-The retreat will be lead by Steffen Lundgaard, who has 15 years of experience with leading fasting retreats.

 ### Overview